szysagittarius/DesignPrinciplesWorkShop/DesignPrinciples-Solid/OpenClose.md

     }
 }
 ```
+> **Note:**
-This is just the beginning.
-What if we want to handle home insurance too?
+> This is just the beginning.
+> - What if we want to handle home insurance too?
 We will need to add code again to this Calculator class.
 So, why is this not good

-Because in order to add a new feature, we are having to touch existing code,
+> - Because in order to add a new feature, we are having to touch existing code,
 which goes against our Open Closed Principle.
 The existing code is supposed to be closed for modification.

-=>
+> **Tip:**
-Lets refactor our design and see if we can solve this problem.
+> Lets refactor our design and see if we can solve this problem.

 ```
 public class InsurancePremiumDiscountCalculator {